The is the best time of the year for biggest NFL upsets and football wild wins, is in the dead winter of January!

 This is the time of the year when football sports fans watch NFL Championship games won with last-second field goals and the NFL divisional playoffs are won with last-second kick returns.

-To advance to the AFC/NFC Divisional round, four teams with the best records in each the American Football Conference and the National Football Conference battle it out for a chance to advance to the AFC/NFC Championship Playoffs, that will be played the following Sunday, January 21, with the NFL Pro Bowl being played the weekend before the Super Bowl 52 taking place on Sunday, February 4, 2018, at U.S. Bank Stadium in Minneapolis, Minnesota.
+To advance to the AFC/NFC Divisional round, four teams with the best records in each the American Football Conference and the National Football Conference battle it out for a chance to advance to the AFC/NFC Championship Playoffs, that will be played the following Sunday, January 20, with the NFL Pro Bowl being played the weekend before the Super Bowl 53 taking place on Sunday, February 3, 2018, at Mercedes-Benz Stadium in Atlanta, Georgia.

 |NFC/AFC Divisional Round|